BeRad-Moondog/week4Project/README.md

  #week4data.csv This provides a table whose column names are the features concatenanted with the activity type and the experimental type.
 Information concerning whether this data  #was extracted during a training experiment or under the actual test conditions is preserved.

  #averageFeatureSummary.csv This provides the averages of all the features.

+ #In that I have thirty years experience as an applied physicist, I become very irritated when someone reduces any descriptive information about an experiment.
+I have included the two files that the ACTUAL experimentalists included with the compressed data down load.

+ #EXPERIMENTAL_README.txt
+ #Experimental_features_info.txt